DreamPurchaseZnz/Python-Module/README.md

 ```

-## python- how to get the list of detailed function of a particular module
+## Check the list of detailed function of a particular module
 use the command
 ```
 __dict__